U.S. Army Soldiers help KFOR 28 conduct weapons inspections

 |0

-This work, U.S. Army Soldiers help KFOR 28 conduct weapons inspections, by SGT Jonathan Perdelwitz, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Army Soldiers help KFOR 28 conduct weapons inspections [Image 5 of 5], by SGT Jonathan Perdelwitz, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT